 Martha adopted a boy named Sandy in 1949.
-He came from an Italian Orphanage.
+He came from an Italian orphanage.
 Sandy took the family name Matthew when Martha married T.S.
 Matthews.
-In an unofficial biography that was written by Carl Rollyson, he said that Sandy was left behind to the relatives of Martha in Englewood, New Jersey for a long time as she traveled a lot.
+In an unofficial biography that was written by Carl Rollyson, he said that Sandy was left behind to the relatives of Martha in Englewood, New Jersey, for a long time as she traveled a lot.
 He said that she is also guilty of “sexual scandal-mongering and cod psychology” to which her friends and family alike have dismissed.
 Even his stepson, Jack Hemingway, has given his support and said that she was his “favorite other mother” in hopes to reject any claims falsely made by Rollyson.

-She has released her own statement in 1972 saying:
+She has released her own statement in 1972 saying,

 If I practised sex out of moral conviction, that was one thing; but to enjoy it … seemed a defeat.
 I accompanied men and was accompanied in action, in the extrovert part of life; I plunged into that … but not sex; that seemed to be their delight, and all I got was a pleasure of being wanted, I suppose, and the tenderness (not nearly enough) that a man gives when he is satisfied.
 I daresay I was the worst bed partner in five continents.

 The majority of the reports she covered were the events in Europe.
 She was in Germany to report about Adolf Hitler then she went to Czechoslovakia in 1938.
-Her experience was written down in a novel titled A Stricken Field which she released in 1940.
+Her experience was written down in a novel titled A Stricken Field that she released in 1940.
 She also traveled to other parts of Europe and Asia including Hong Kong and Singapore.
 She sneaked her way to the Normandy Landings by hiding in a hospital ship bathroom.
 She was the only woman present during that significant event in history.
 She was also at the concentration camp in Dachau.
-When the war was done, she worked for the Atlantic Monthly which she was given the task to cover the Vietnam and Arab-Israel war.
+When the war was done, she worked for the Atlantic Monthly, which she was given the task to cover the Vietnam and Arab-Israel war.
 Even when she was 70 years old, she continued documenting civil wars in Central America.
 It wasn’t until the 1990s that she decided to retire after she had problems with her vision.
-She went back in service in 1995 just to document the poverty in Brazil but it took so much for her to finish her report due to her failing eyesight.
+She went back in service in 1995 just to document the poverty in Brazil, but it took so much for her to finish her report due to her failing eyesight.